daniel-molina/visualequation/HACKING.md

 *   y, Y -> upsilon, Upsilon (**)
 *   z, Z -> zeta, Z

-quoted-insert-extra (M-C-q):
+##### quoted-insert-extra (M-C-q):
+If next input is a number, the number is introduced.

 This command supplies the missing greek letters of quoted-insert (C-q).
 Assigned key combination is not used in readline by default.
 If next input is an alphanumeric character not listed in the list below, the character is considered literally.
 To pass a negative numeric argument is equivalent to pass the same numeric argument but positive except for some letters which have a variant.
 In that case, it is equivalent to pass a positive numeric argument but the variant is used for the insertion instead.
-      If next input is a number, the number is introduced.

 Code equivalence: